Cathcart Street Goods railway station: History

-The goods station opened as Bridge End on 5 April 1847, adjacent to the East Float dock complex, when the Chester and Birkenhead Railway (C&BR) opened it's Docks Extension from Grange Lane.
+The goods station opened as Bridge End on 5 April 1847, adjacent to the East Float dock complex, when the Chester and Birkenhead Railway (C&BR) opened its docks extension from Grange Lane.
 The extension was authorised in the Chester and Birkenhead Railway Act 1845 (8 & 9 Vict. c. xcix) which received royal assent on 21 July 1845.

 On 22 July 1847 the C&BR was absorbed by the Birkenhead, Lancashire and Cheshire Junction Railway (BL&CJR).

 The BL&CJR changed its name to the Birkenhead Railway (BR) on 1 August 1859, shortly before being acquired jointly by the London and North Western Railway (L&NWR) and Great Western Railway (GWR).

 By 1855 the station needed enlarging to handle an increasing amount of traffic, the station re-opened in mid 1856, it was still known as Bridge End station at this time.

 Greenwood (2007) notes that the station may have also been called East Float Goods station in 1857, when it doubled as a passenger station for emigrants to Australia, who were housed in the cellars while awaiting embarkation.

 By 1880 the station had been renamed to Cathcart Street.

 The station closed on 5 June 1961 although it had been moribund for some time before.